Frequently Asked Questions

 Tahoe Summer Camps does require each overnight camper provide a COVID-19 negative test 72 hours prior to respective overnight camps offerings (ex: Backpacking or Advanced Backpacking).
 Staff assigned to these trips must also provide a negative test 72 hours prior to the backpacking trip.

-Also, as per the CDC recommendation, the school/camp recommends anyone in close contact with a positive COVID case get tested.
+Also, as per the CDC recommendation, the school/camp recommends anyone not vaccinated, who has been in close contact with a positive COVID case to get tested.

 Will Tahoe Summer Camps staff get tested for COVID-19?